The VIMOS Public Extragalactic Redshift Survey (VIPERS). Measuring nonlinear galaxy bias at z~0.8: Datasets

 Several observational effects need to be taken into account to investigate the spatial properties of the underlying population of galaxies.

-{\it i)} Selection effects along the radial direction are driven by the flux limit nature of the survey and, at $z<0.6$, by the colour pre-selection strategy.
-In this work we use volume-limited (luminosity-complete) galaxy subsamples that we obtain by selecting galaxies brighter than a given magnitude threshold in a given redshift interval.
-We have adopted a redshift-dependent luminosity cut of the form $M_B(z) = M_0 - z$ which should account for the luminosity evolution of galaxies (e.g. \citealt{zucca09}).
-The amplitude of this threshold is set to guarantee that the selected sample is $>90$ \% complete within the given redshift interval.
-In this sense each subsample is volume-limited and luminosity-complete.
-The type of $z$-dependent luminosity cut is quite popular (see e.g. K11).
-However, other works have used different types of cuts, either ignoring any dependence on redshift (like in M05, \citealt{coil08}) or have assumed a different functional form (e.g. \citealt{alhambra13}).
-Using an incorrect magnitude, i.e. under- or over- correcting for luminosity evolution, would crete radial gradient in the density of the objects and induce a spurious $z-$dependence in the galaxy bias.
-To minimise the impact of this potential bias, we carry out our analysis in relatively narrow redshift bands, so that adopting any of the aforementioned luminosity cuts would produce similar results, as we verified directly.
-A proof of this can be found in Figure~\ref{fig:bias_compf} in which the difference between estimates obtained with a $z$-dependent cut (filled red dot) and with a $z$-independent cut (open red dot) are smaller than the total random errors.
+{\it i)} Selection effects along the radial direction are driven by the flux limit nature of the survey and, at $z<0.6$, by the colour preselection strategy.
+We use volume-limited (luminosity-complete) galaxy subsamples that we obtain by selecting galaxies brighter than a given magnitude threshold in a given redshift interval.
+We adopted a redshift-dependent luminosity cut of the form $M_B(z) = M_0 - z$ that should account for the luminosity evolution of galaxies (e.g. \citealt{zucca09}).
+The value of the threshold is set to guarantee that the selected sample is $>90$ \% complete within the given redshift interval.
+In this sense each subsample is volume limited and luminosity complete.
+This $z$-dependent luminosity cut is very popular and has been adopted in other papers (see e.g. K11).
+However, other works used different types of cuts, either ignoring any dependence on redshift (such as in M05; \citealt{coil08}) or assuming a different functional form for the redshift evolution (e.g. \citealt{alhambra13}).
+Adopting an incorrect luminosity evolution would generate a spurious radial gradient in the mean density of the objects and a wrong $z-$dependence in the galaxy bias.
+To minimise the impact of this potential bias, we carry out our analysis in relatively narrow redshift bins, so that adopting any of the aforementioned luminosity cuts would produce similar results, as we verified.
+The robustness of our result to the choice of the magnitude cut can be { tested {\it a posteriori}}.
+Figure~\ref{fig:bias_compf} shows that the difference between estimates obtained with a $z$-dependent cut (filled red dot) and with a $z$-independent cut (open red dot) are smaller than the total random errors.

-Selection effects induced by the colour pre-selection strategy have been determined from the comparison between the spectroscopic and the photometric samples \citep{guzzo13, delatorre13,fritz14} and are accounted for by assigning to each galaxy an appropriate statistical weight dubbed the Colour Sampling Rate (CSR).
+Selection effects induced by the colour preselection strategy were determined from the comparison between the spectroscopic and photometric samples \citep{guzzo13, delatorre13,fritz14} and are accounted for by assigning to each galaxy an appropriate statistical weight dubbed colour sampling rate (CSR).